Nemocas/AbstractAlgebra.jl/docs/src/matrix.md

 The dimensions and base ring $R$ of a generic matrix are stored in its parent object, however to allow creation of matrices without first creating the matrix space parent, generic matrices in Julia do not contain a reference to their parent.
-They contain the row and column numbers (or dimension, in the case of matrix algebras) and the base ring on a per matrix basis.
+They contain the row and column numbers (or degree, in the case of matrix algebras) and the base ring on a per matrix basis.
 The parent object can then be reconstructed from this data on demand.